Digital Identity Risk Assessment Playbook

 - Common Roles - General, Functional Privileged, and IT Privileged users

-These definitions simplify complex requirements related to individuals and privacy, information security, and identity and access management concepts.
+These definitions simplify complex requirements for individuals’ privacy, information security, identity, and access management.

 Key Point